What is the March for Life?

 The March is over, now what?

-Before you leave Washington, we strongly encourage you to visit your elected officials and advocate for Life!
 When you go home, get involved!
 Don’t make the March for Life a once a year event, but work every day to protect the unborn.
 Text MARCH to 73075 to get monthly action alerts and ideas for staying involved in the pro-life movement.